 - How much weight should I gain during pregnancy?

 - What shouldn’t I eat during pregnancy?

 - Should I schedule my labor?

 - Should I have a vaginal birth or a cesarean delivery?

 - Can I have a vaginal birth after a cesarean delivery?

 - Should I consider using a birthing center for my delivery?

 A dermatologist is a doctor who specializes in treating skin conditions.
 Dermatologists also treat conditions relating to hair and nails.
 A dermatologist can help women manage conditions like:

-A dermatologist can also conduct a full-body skin check of moles.
-This is done to identify the early warning signs of melanoma.
+Your dermatologist can also conduct a full-body skin check for moles.
+They’ll do this to identify the early warning signs of melanoma.